vadimgrn/usbip-win2/README.md

 - [System Worker Threads](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/system-worker-threads) are used to initiate receive operation

 ## Differences with [cezanne/usbip-win](https://github.com/cezanne/usbip-win)
-- Brand new UDE driver was written from scratch
+- Brand new UDE driver, not inherited from the parent repo
-- libusbip and usbip utility are fully rewritten
+- Userspace code is fully rewritten (libusbip and usbip utility)
-- USBIP SDK for third party developers
+- SDK for third party developers (libusbip public API)
 - InnoSetup installer is used for installation of drivers and userspace stuff
 - Windows 10 v.2004 or later is required
 - C++ 20 is used for all projects